roygb1v/backend-dashboard/README.md

 <a href="https://imgflip.com/gif/3f7kgg"><img src="https://i.imgflip.com/3f7kgg.gif" title="drag and drop"/></a>

 3. You can upload an image with the product id and product name.
 This will be saved to the database.
+The image MUST be of jpg format.

 <a href="https://imgflip.com/gif/3f7l2t"><img src="https://i.imgflip.com/3f7l2t.gif" title="upload photo"/></a>